...

 Chienowa Stone Lantern (智恵の輪石灯籠) and the Rotating Bridge (廻旋橋)

 It is now a monument relating to Chionji Temple.
 Rumor has it that you will be blessed with wisdom if you manage to pass through the lantern three times.
 This excludes inserting your body through the ring.
-So whether the blessing will come or not, after you figure out your way of doing it, we are sure you will become a wiser person compared to before!
+So, whether the blessing comes or not, after you figure out your way of doing it, we are sure you will become wiser than before.

-The red bridge with the pine trees at the sides is a great spot for some photos full of the traditional Japanese atmosphere.
-And if you are lucky enough, you might just be on the bridge when it starts to make a rotation to allow ships to enter the waterway on the other side of Amanohashidate.
+Near Chienowa, there is a red bridge with pine trees on either side.
+It is a great spot for taking photos that capture the traditional Japanese atmosphere.
+And if you are lucky enough, you can see it rotating to allow ships to enter the waterway on the other side of Amanohashidate.

 Amanohashidate Shrine (天橋立神社)